HamzaHassanIrshad/clo835_summer2025_assignment1/README.md

 - Docker installed (for local development)
 - SSH key pair for EC2 access

+**Note:** The `requirements.txt` file contains Python dependencies (Flask, PyMySQL, etc.) that are automatically installed during the Docker image build process.
+No manual installation of these dependencies is required.

 ### Installing Terraform on Amazon Linux

 If you're working on an Amazon Linux EC2 instance or Cloud9 environment, install Terraform using these commands: